Barbara Sheridan–Peters Founder and Lead Forest School Teacher

-Barbara Sheridan founded and has been lead teacher for Barrie Forest And Natural Learning School for almost a decade.
-She has more than 20 years of experience teaching preschool and school age children and staff using child directed social and play skills, child specific and child centred programming and training other professionals in the same approach.
+Barbara Sheridan founded and has been lead teacher for Barrie Forest And Natural Learning School for a decade.
+She has 25 years of experience teaching preschool and school age children and staff using child directed social and play skills, child specific and child centred programming and training other professionals in the same approach.
 She is able to use her background of child directed and play based programming to focus on providing an environment for children to learn social skills, communication skills and academic skills in the Forest and Natural Learning programs.

 She has hosted podcasts including Campfire Chats and Dirty Playologist for Explorations Early Learning and written for Play Empowers.
 She is a resident writer for 30 Second Mom and Playvolution, a Project comprised of the leaders of the revolution for Child Directed Play Based Learning throughout North America.

 She presents workshops, field trips and Consultation to Educators to include more child directed learning through play in classrooms and curriculum and forest school pedagogy internationally.

 She started her forest school journey by training with Erin Kenny, completing her Forest School Kindergarten teacher training from Cedarsong.
 She also has her Child and Youth Worker Diploma and a BA in psychology.
-She is currently pursuing her Masters in Education (Sustainable Education) with a focus on self directed learning outdoor models and was able to develop a forest school model that is place based for the Anishinaabek language, culture and history of the land.
+She pursued her Masters in Education (Sustainable Education) with a focus on self directed learning outdoor models and was able to develop a forest school model that is place based for the Anishinaabek language, culture and history of the land.